Man's Best Friend (The Ren & Stimpy Show): Controversy

-The episode was scheduled to air on August 22, 1992 on Nickelodeon, but the channel resisted due to one violent scene in which Ren beats up George with an oar, as well as the dog treats resembling cigars and feces.
+The episode was scheduled to air on Nickelodeon for an airdate of August 22, 1992, but executives for the channel resisted due to one violent scene near the end in which Ren beats up George with an oar, as well as the way George yelled at Stimpy, or that the dog treats were drawn to resemble cigars and feces.
 Following the episode's ban, Nickelodeon fired John Kricfalusi and a number of employees at Spümcø.
 Kricfalusi believed this was done in order to make the show appropriate for younger viewers, while Nickelodeon stated that the primary reason was Kricfalusi missing deadlines.
 Following this, Games Animation handled the show starting with its third season, with Billy West, Stimpy's voice actor, replacing Kricfalusi's role as the voice of Ren, as he had intended to do so before Kricfalusi insisted on voicing Ren.
 This controversy had also attracted attention to the inconsistency of Nickelodeon's censorship; while a dog treat resembling feces was met with scrutiny, a bloody intestine passing out feces in the episode "The Royal Canadian Kilted Yaksmen" was not.
-Games Animation was allowed to include risqué content and even occasional graphic violence in the newer episodes, despite the previously mentioned oar scene not featuring any blood.
+Games Animation was allowed to include risqué content, even occasional graphic violence or a few instances of things that resemble blood in the later episodes, despite the previously mentioned oar scene not featuring any blood.

-Years later, in 2002, Kricfalusi was hired by Viacom to produce the short-lived Ren & Stimpy "Adult Party Cartoon", the "extreme" version and the adult-oriented spin-off of the original series, for Spike TV's animation block.
-The episode aired, along with the uncut version of the original Ren & Stimpy pilot "Big House Blues", in June 23, 2003, three days before the premiere of Adult Party Cartoon.
-Both episodes were rated TV-MA.
+Years later, in 2002, Kricfalusi was hired by Viacom's own TNN to produce the short-lived Ren & Stimpy "Adult Party Cartoon", the "extreme" version and the adult-oriented spin-off of the original series, for their animation block.
+The episode aired on June 23, 2003, along with the uncut version of the original Ren & Stimpy pilot "Big House Blues", three days before the premiere of Adult Party Cartoon, which would air on the network that would eventually be renamed as Spike TV with a rating of TV-MA.
 The episode was also released on Ren & Stimpys first and second season DVD boxset as a bonus feature.

 Reception

-Author Thad Komorowski gave it five out of five stars, calling it one of the best episodes in the entire series.
+American journalist Thad Komorowski praised the episode, calling it one of the best episodes of the entire series, awarding it a perfect five out of five stars.